For artists, it’s vital to your business and satisfaction to understand why your art is not selling. — Barney Davey

 Artists ask me, “Why is my art not selling?”
 I understand and feel their frustration.
-You pour your heart and soul into creating your art, which sits unsold in your studio.
+You devote your entire being to creating your art, yet it remains unsold in your studio.
 If you’re struggling to sell your art, you’re not alone.
-Selling art is complex, and many talented artists face the same challenge.
+Selling art is a complex process, and many talented artists face similar challenges.

-You’ll find help in this post as it explores why your art may not sell and provides actionable tips to help you improve your chances of success.
+You’ll find help in this post, as it explores why your art may not be selling and provides actionable tips to help you improve your chances of success.
 So, why isn’t your art selling, and how can we help you turn things around?
 Let’s find out.

 Start at the beginning to learn why art is not selling.

-When I teach artists how to sell art, I begin at the base level, which dictates there are only two reasons why one’s art is not selling:
+When I teach artists how to sell art, I begin with the fundamental principle that art sales fail for only two reasons:

-2. Not enough qualified buyers know about you and your art.
-And those aware of the art don’t see it often or get regular messages about it, including offers to buy it.
+- Not enough qualified buyers are aware of you and your art.
+Those familiar with the art rarely see it or receive regular updates about it, including offers to purchase it.
 It takes persistence and repeated exposure to sell artwork and most luxury goods.

 Let’s dig deeper.